-Once you start shaving with it, you’ll notice the subtle, pleasant smell that’s formed by a combination of menthol, eucalyptus oil and quality soap.
+Once you start shaving with Proraso Shaving Soap, you’ll notice the subtle, pleasant smell that’s formed by a combination of menthol, eucalyptus oil and quality shave soap.

 The infused eucalyptus oil helps to tone and purify your skin, while menthol is meant to give you a refreshing and cooling sensation.

 Unlike other best shaving soaps in the market, this one is a whipped shaving soap, which means you’ll find it extremely easy to lather.
 There’s also no need of using a separate mixing cup because you can lather it up in the tub.

 Less expensive compared to shaving creams and gels, just one tub of this product can last you longer than several cans of shaving gels and creams.